frnmst/the-flux-of-thought/_posts/2016-10-18-very-long-title-post.md

 updated: 2016-10-18 23:37
 ---

-> This is Markdown Cheatsheet Demo for **The Plain**, this Jekyll theme.
+> This is Markdown Cheatsheet Demo for **The Plain Libre**, this Jekyll theme.
 Please check the raw content of this file for the markdown usage.

 ## Typography Elements in One